 We create the future voices of the world.

 The school’s values – Respect, Commitment, Collaboration, Responsibility, Curiosity and Empathy – were developed in a consultative process, including staff, parents, pupils and the school’s Board.

-The new school building is being constructed by BAM Denmark in cooperation with Vilhelm Lauritzen Architects and Nord Architects Copenhagen, along with the consulting engineers EKJ.
+The new school building has been constructed by BAM Denmark in cooperation with Vilhelm Lauritzen Architects, Nord Architects and the consulting engineers EKJ.
 The project is financed by the City of Copenhagen, Realdania, Novo Nordisk Foundation, Nordea foundation and the Danish Industry Foundation.
-For more information, including images of the planned building, please click here.

 Copenhagen is a dynamic and growing city which needs to attract and retain a specialised international workforce.